gmmcal/gmmcal.com.br/README.md

 ## End-to-end

-Integration tests are written in Javascript using Cypress.
+End-to-end tests are written in Javascript using Cypress.
 To run the tests, run `yarn cypress` and cypress dashboard will open.
 To run the test suite without cypress dashboard, run `yarn cypress:ci`.
 Currently, Cypress only support tests on Chrome, so it is a dependency if you want to run end-to-end tests.

 # Supported Devices